cpswarm/sensing_actuation/area_provider/README.md

 ## Nodes

-### area_provider
+### ma_services
 The `area_provider` provides several services that allow to access the mission area as map and perform several spatial operations.
 For more details about theses services see below.
+The basis for these services is a map of the mission area which can be provided in two ways:

+1. Map server: If a [map server](https://wiki.ros.org/map_server) is running, its map is used.

+2. Coordinates: Otherwise, the coordinates given in the `ma.yaml` parameter file are used to create the map.

+If both sources are unavailable the `ma_services` will not work.
 If no mission area can be retrieved, this node will issue a fatal error and shutdown.

 #### Subscribed Topics
 * `map` ([nav_msgs/OccupancyGrid](https://docs.ros.org/en/api/nav_msgs/html/msg/OccupancyGrid.html))